yfital/DataAnnotationsValidatorRecursive/README.md

 The helper will recursively traverse your object graph and invoke validation against DataAnnotations.
 This originated from following Stackoverflow answer: http://stackoverflow.com/a/8090614/605586

+This fork is for multi target support of .net standard and .net framework

 ## Installation

 Available as NuGet-Package `dataannotationsvalidator`: